 Lower Credit Score

-Amounts owed makes up about 30% of your credit score.
-Your credit utilization ratio (the amount of credit used divided by the total amount of credit available) is an important factor of your credit score.
+Amounts owed makeup about 30% of your credit score.
+Your credit utilization ratio (the amount of credit used divided by the total amount of credit available) is an important factor in your credit score.
 You want to keep it as low as possible.
 However, using your credit card for everyday spending can cause your credit utilization ratio to go up, particularly if you don’t pay off the balance in full each month.
 A higher credit utilization ratio will lower your credit score.

 Fees and Interest